theimowski/master-thesis/docs/section-research.md

 `Register` type in the above snippet was declared for the sake of registering a new user.
 It reflected a form with following fields:

-* `Username` - required field of type `string` being a unique name of the user of Music Store
+* `Username` - required field of type `string` being a unique name of the user of Music Store,
-* `Email` - required field of type `MailAddress` for email address of the user
+* `Email` - required field of type `MailAddress` for email address of the user,
-* `Password` - required field of type `Password` for providing user's password
+* `Password` - required field of type `Password` for providing user's password,
-* `ConfirmPassword` - the same as above, but used to prevent user from mistyping the passwords
+* `ConfirmPassword` - the same as above, but used to prevent user from mistyping the passwords,
-* `YearOfBirth` - optional field of type `decimal option` that could be used for recommending appropriate albums
+* `YearOfBirth` - optional field of type `decimal option` that could be used for recommending appropriate albums.

 #### Validation